About the Program

 - Visits to local companies

 - 24/7 assistance from on-site staff familiar with language/culture

 - Pre-departure sessions

 WHAT IS NOT INCLUDED IN THE PROGRAM FEE?

-- UT Tuition (3 credits - tuition for Maymester programs is part of spring tuition load - no additional tuition will be required)
+- UT Tuition (3 credits - tuition for Maymester programs is waived for undergraduate students enrolled in at least 12 hours during the Spring semester - no additional tuition will be required)

 - Texas Global Fee ($75)

 - Local transportation

 Company visits are an important component of the program.
 They are designed to provide students with a first-hand look at important local industries and business practices.

 Cultural excursions provide students with an opportunity to experience the local environment.
 Weekly outings, including admission fees, are coordinated on behalf of the group.
 These events are built into the program and participation at each event is mandatory.